Beloth/Ostston/Previous Session/What happened so far.md

 They reenter the inn where Angus uses magic to convince the innkeeper to show them Caelom's room and open it.
 Little C changes into a bloodhound to find Caelom's scent.
 In there they find a book of Caeloms as well as directions.

+###Session 9 - 6th March

+Accessed Caolem's book and found out what he was looking for.
+Attempted to gain an audiance with Lord Darrell but only got a vague assurance that when he was available he would contact them.
+Angus summoned his familiar from the Fey Caid and used her to to scout Lady Granrus's estate.
+He then disguised himself as a Dragonborn (Investigator Rasvull) and gained an audiance with Lady Granrus.
+Found out that inorder to pay some debts she had Caolem drugged and allowed him to be dragged away, but she felt ill used and had them followed.
+Had Weester show Angus where they took him, however he spotted that the rest of the party were trailing them and assumed they were hostile.
+Tried to lose them before heading to a safe house where he changed his appearance, then lead them to a warehouse.
+Cig managed to pickpocket a leaving clerks pocket for a bunch (5) keys.

+Left the warehouse until the evening when they found a slightly opened window and Little Claw and Mal enter.
+Mal causes the guards to fall asleep and tied them up.
+Both Eli and Cig fail to climb up to the window.
+Attempts to open the back door also fail so they pull Eli and Cig up to the open window.
+Angus uses the keys to open the front door and walks in.

+Little Claw knocks on the office door and nut hits the clerk when he opens it.
+He then attempts to grapple him to the floor but fails and ends up hanging round the clerks neck.
+Angus proceeds to knock out the clerk who falls onto Little Claw causing damage.
+The clerk is then tied up and Angus attempts to murder him but forcing the gag further down his throat.
+Eli and Little Claw combine to stop the attempt.
+Mean while Mal has decided to beat the 2 tied up guards into unconciousness.

+The clerk is taken into the other room and away from Angus who then spots the trap door under the chest.
+After Cig checks for traps and unlocks the chect they find 2000 gp.